davidgordon12/Krow/README.md

 # Krow
-A graphical text-editor built on Raylib (OpenGL)
+A graphical text-editor built on Raylib.
+Only supports ASCII-based files.

 <img src="krow.png" />